 When to fetch an ice pack for an injury

-If the affected area is RED, HOT or SWOLLEN, then the best approach is to follow the R.I.C.E.R acronym – Rest, Ice, Compression, Elevation and Referral.
+If the affected area is RED, HOT and SWOLLEN, then the best approach is to follow the R.I.C.E.R acronym – Rest, Ice, Compression, Elevation and Referral.

 - Rest – stop the activity immediately to avoid further injury,

 - Ice – apply an ice pack wrapped in a cloth to the affected area.
-General guide is to apply ice for 10 minutes for every 1hour, for the first 24-48 hour period.
+The general guide is to apply ice for 10 minutes every 1hour, for the first 24-48 hours.

 - Compression – apply a bandage to the affected area to control swelling and bleeding.
 Be careful not to apply the bandage so tight that it’s painful.